tier2tickets/Knowledge-Base/content/integration/freshdesk.rst

 .. image:: images/fd-image-4.png

 And then fill out the information needed.
-This account just needs the ‘Agent’ role for it to work.
+This account needs the Administrator and Agent Roles roles.

 After you have created that account, sign into it and go to the profile.
 You can get there by clicking your account picture and then selecting profile.